molily/molily.de/_posts/2023-04-21-ecmascript-modules.md

 It is hard to even find out the minimum requirements of popular frameworks today.
 Only few state them explicitly.
 Most tacitly use JavaScript APIs or ECMAScript features introduced recently without realizing that this raises the bar of entry.

-## The compatibility penalty of new ECMAScript syntax
+## New ECMAScript syntax reduces compatibility

 Unfortunately, developers often raise the bar unintentionally.
 For example, I like the [optional chaining operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining).
 It helps to write more robust code.